 Great is His faithfulness, for the grace that appeared the hour you believed is the grace available in this hour of need as you seek to reach out to the lost in your sphere of influence.
 And God is faithful.

 Mortality.
-It is a somber reminder that something is wrong, terribly wrong.
-For the curse of sin is death.
-For everyone is confronted with the reality of death regardless of religion, creed or philosophy.
+It is a somber reminder that something is wrong, terribly wrong, for the curse of sin is death.
+And everyone is confronted with the reality of death regardless of religion, creed or philosophy.
 Even the creation itself groans (Romans 8:22).
 Is there hope?
 Is there a deliverer?
 Can anyone reverse the curse?

 But God, who called me here below, Will be forever mine.